 My chariot from Berlin to Munich was once again the ultra-fast ICE Sprinter service.
 Just like the train service from Amsterdam to Berlin, you simply get on the train without a check-in.
-That means, you get to the train station, locate your train, get in your coach and sit pretty.
-Now, I believe that you are not a jerk and will not be nursing the idea of a free travel at someone’s expense.
-I advise you to perish all such thought now.
+You get to the train station, locate your train and get on the couch.
+No one checks your ticket or absence of it.
+Now, I believe you are not that guy nursing the idea of free travel at the Deutsche Bahn’s expense.
+I advise you to perish the thought now.
 At some point during the journey, the conductor will come round to check for tickets.
-If you are caught without a ticket, the train will be stopped, you’ll be put on the tracks and run over.
+If you are caught without a ticket, the train will be stopped, you’ll be tied on the tracks and then run over.

 OK, just kidding.
 Don’t be a jerk.
 Pay for your travel.

-But did that that train fly!
-I clocked that beauty doing over 210km/hr at periods.
+But fly that train flew!
+I clocked it doing over 210km/hr at periods.
 It flew.
-Through meadows, valleys, farms and wind turbines installations.
+Through meadows, valleys, farms and wind turbine installations.
 We got to Munich Hauptbanhof in just under four hours.

 Munich.
 Beautiful architecture.
 Beer Halls.
 Lederhosen.
 BMW.
 Bayern Munich.
 Oktoberfest.
 The heart of Bavaria.